seamus-brady/promptbouncer/README.md

 # Overview

+Prompt Bouncer is a tool that helps AI developers stop prompt-based attacks by providing a threat assessment of any incoming prompt.
+Prompt Bouncer acts like security personnel at the door of your AI system, checking e very incoming prompt to ensure it is safe before allowing it through.
+It stops anything undesirable from getting in by looking for threats.
+Prompt Bouncer will create a recommendation on whether a prompt should be allowed through or not.

+Please see [our documentation](https://github.com/Prediction-by-Invention/promptbouncer/tree/main/doc) for more details or visit the main [Prompt Bouncer website](https://promptbouncer.com/about/).

 ## Commercial or Non-Commercial Use?

 - Prompt Bouncer is not Open Source software, rather it is [Source Available software](https://en.wikipedia.org/wiki/Source-available_software).